citusdata/citus_docs/admin_guide/cluster_management.rst

 On seeing such warnings, the first step would be to log into the failed node and inspect the cause of the failure.

-Citus will automatically re-route the work to the healthy workers.
+In the meanwhile, Citus will automatically re-route the work to the healthy workers.
 Also, if Citus is not able to connect to a worker, it will assign that task to another node having a copy of that shard.
 If the failure occurs mid-query, Citus does not re-run the whole query but assigns only the failed query fragments leading to faster responses in face of failures.

 Once the node is brought back up, Citus will automatically continue connecting to it and using the data.